D4mianWayne/Alfred/README.md

   <code>sudo Alfred</code>

  <strong>What additional packages are required for it?</strong><br />
- Apart from requirements.txt it needs nmap and libimage-exiftool-perl.
+ Apart from python packages it needs nmap and libimage-exiftool-perl.